m4xy07/weather-web-ui/README.md

  Built with React and ModernUI

- It can be used with either pm2 to server a static page or with nginx to serve at a domain.
+ It can be used with either pm2 to serve a static page or with nginx to serve at a domain.
  Works in hand with [arduino-server-manager](https://github.com/m4xy07/arduino-server-manager)